 In addition to redeeming us from the universal effects of the Fall, the Savior can redeem us from our own sins.
 In our fallen state, we sin and distance ourselves from the Lord, bringing spiritual death upon ourselves.
 As the Apostle Paul said, “All have sinned, and come short of the glory of God” (Romans 3:23).
 If we remain in our sins, we cannot dwell in the presence of God, for “no unclean thing can dwell … in his presence” (Moses 6:57).
 Thankfully, the Atonement “bringeth to pass the condition of repentance” (Helaman 14:18), making it possible for us to receive forgiveness for our sins and dwell in the presence of God forever.
 Alma taught, “There was a space granted unto man in which he might repent; therefore this life became a probationary state; a time to prepare to meet God; a time to prepare for that endless state which has been spoken of by us, which is after the resurrection of the dead” (Alma 12:24).

 Just as we do not really desire food until we are hungry, we will not fully desire eternal salvation until we recognize our need for the Savior.
 This recognition comes as we grow in our understanding of the Fall.
 As the prophet Lehi taught, “All mankind were in a lost and in a fallen state, and ever would be save they should rely on this Redeemer” (1 Nephi 10:6).

-“The Fulness of the Gospel: The Fall of Adam and Eve,” Ensign or Liahona, June 2006
+“The Fulness of the Gospel: The Fall of Adam and Eve,” Ensign, June 2006

 “Adam and Eve,” Lesson Helps for Teaching Children